RuthwikHM/CharybdisDB/README.md

 - Resolves duplicate keys by keeping the newest value
 - Drops deleted keys (tombstones) where safe
 - Produces a new set of compacted SSTs and updates the manifest atomically
+- Also trigger compaction for subsequent levels if needed

 ## Read Path